newnewhouston/MangaFactory/README.md

 ## Tab 2 — CBZ Processor

-Takes existing `.cbz` files, a `.zip` archive, or loose image files and repackages them with consistent naming, an optional cover image, and your choice of output format.
+Takes existing comic archives (`.cbz`, `.cbr`, `.cb7`, `.cbt`), a `.zip` archive, or loose image files and repackages them with consistent naming, an optional cover image, and your choice of output format.

 **Loading files** — freely mixed:
-- Drag `.cbz`, `.zip`, or image files onto the drop zone
+- Drag comic archives, `.zip`, or image files onto the drop zone
 - Click the drop zone to browse
 - After a download, click **Send to CBZ Processor →** to hand off the output folder automatically

+**Non-zip archives (new in v1.9)** — every file is sniffed by content.
+RAR/7z/tar archives — including ones misleadingly named `.cbz` — are converted to real ZIP-backed CBZs automatically using whatever extractor is installed (WinRAR, 7-Zip, or Windows' bundled `tar.exe`).
+Files that can't be processed get a plain-language explanation of what they actually are.

-**`.zip` archives** — a dropped or uploaded `.zip` is inspected: if it contains image files (even nested in sub-folders) it's treated as one chapter's pages; if it bundles several `.cbz` files, each nested chapter is split out and queued separately.
+**`.zip` archives** — a dropped or uploaded `.zip` is inspected: if it contains image files (even nested in sub-folders) it's treated as one chapter's pages; if it bundles several comic archives, each nested chapter is split out (and converted if needed) and queued separately.

 **Image files** — raw jpg/png/webp/gif/bmp files are bundled into a temporary `.cbz` automatically (sorted naturally) and added to the queue like any other file.